Human impact on the environment: Climate change

+Impacts through the atmosphere

-Acid Deposition
+Acid deposition

-The fossils that are burned by humans for energy usually come back to them in the form of acid rain.
-Acid rain is a form of precipitation which has high sulfuric and nitric acids which can occur in the form of a fog or snow.
+The air pollutants released from the burning of fossil fuels usually comes back to earth in the form of acid rain.
+Acid rain is a form of precipitation which has high sulfuric and nitric acids, which can also occur in the form of a fog or snow.
 Acid rain has numerous ecological impacts on streams, lakes, wetlands and other aquatic environments.
-It damages forests, robs the soil of its essential nutrients, releases aluminium to the soil, which makes it very hard for trees to absorb water.
+It damages forests, robs the soil of its essential nutrients, and releases aluminium in the soil, which creates difficulties in the absorption of water for local plant life.

-Researchers have discovered that kelp, eelgrass and other vegetation can effectively absorb carbon dioxide and hence reducing ocean acidity.
+Researchers have discovered that kelp, eelgrass and other aquatic vegetation absorbs carbon dioxide and hence reduces ocean acidity.
 Scientists, therefore, say that growing these plants could help in mitigating the damaging effects of acidification on marine life.

 Ozone depletion

 Disruption of the nitrogen cycle

 Of particular concern is N2O, which has an average atmospheric lifetime of 114–120 years, and is 300 times more effective than CO2 as a greenhouse gas.
 NOx produced by industrial processes, automobiles and agricultural fertilization and NH3 emitted from soils (i.e., as an additional byproduct of nitrification) and livestock operations are transported to downwind ecosystems, influencing N cycling and nutrient losses.
 Six major effects of NOx and NH3 emissions have been identified: